 1. Fear Of Missing Out (FOMO)

-And what did the emails store?
+And what did the emails have in store?
 Most brands didn’t miss their chance to promote as much as possible.
-Some chose single-column templates but drilled their emails with different offers reinforced with exclusive deals and discounts — like Victoria’s Secret did.
+Some chose single-column templates but filled their emails with different offers reinforced with exclusive deals and discounts — like Victoria’s Secret did.